waughsh/waughsh.github.io/_posts/2017-10-29-On-Torchtext.md

 ## TorchText Iterators for masked BPTT

-In the basic part of the tutorial, we have already used Torchtext Iterators, but the customizable parts of the Torchtext Iterator that are truly helpful, compared to their competitors like Keras' Preprocessing library.
+In the basic part of the tutorial, we have already used Torchtext Iterators, but the customizable parts of the Torchtext Iterator that are truly helpful.

 We talk about three main keywords: `sort`, `sort_within_batch` and `repeat`.